 This value confirms the potential of Kombé clay for applications requiring high thermal resistance, such as refractory bricks or specialty cements.
 This result is consistent with the work of POUNTOUENCHI Amadou (2020) [18] on clays of similar compositions, which demonstrated their successful use in the manufacture of refractory ceramic materials.

-The kaolinite content and quartz content in the Kombé sample were determined using the following formulas:
+The kaolinite and quartz contents in the Kombé sample were determined using the following formulas:

 %Kaolinite= %Al2O3102x 258 (V)